Gorey: Education

 The library in Gorey opened its doors in 2011 - after a decade of plans to build it.

 Transport

 Gorey railway station opened on 16 November 1863.
-It is located on the Dublin to Rosslare Europort line.
+It is located on the Dublin to Rosslare Europort line, and is served by a total of 12 trains per weekday.

 The town lies on the N11 road route (Dublin-to-Rosslare) and, until a by-pass was opened in June 2007, local traffic congestion was an issue.
 The by-pass is a 23-kilometre-long high standard dual carriageway and was upgraded to motorway status in August 2009.

-Several bus services serve Gorey.
-Bus Éireann route 002 links the town with Dublin Airport and Rosslare Harbour, while route 006 links Gorey with Dublin and Waterford.
-Ardcavan also operate a daily service linking Gorey with Dublin.
+Several bus services serve Gorey, with most serving the Main Street's two opposing bus stops.
+Bus Éireann's Expressway route 2 links the town with Dublin Airport, Dublin and Wexford.
+Bus Éireann also operates route 379 between Gorey, Ballycanew and Wexford on Mondays and Saturdays only.

-Wexford Bus operates a service linking Gorey with Dublin Airport.
-In addition, Gorey Bus Links operate two local routes, one linking Gorey with Ballycanew, Ballygarrett and Courtown, with another linking the town with Ballymoney, Castletown and Inch.
+Wexford Bus's route 740 links Gorey with Wexford, Dublin and Dublin Airport.
+The company's route 740A also provides a service to Dublin Airport via Arklow and Wicklow.
+Route UM11 is operated by Wexford Bus between Gorey and Maynooth University during term time for students.
+It also operates route 389 under the TFI Local Link brand.

+Gorey Bus Links operates route 879 from Gorey Shopping Centre, linking Gorey with Ballycanew, Ballygarrett and Courtown.
+Dunnes Coaches operates route IW07 between Gorey's Main Street and Carlow College via Camolin.